micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/execution_management/index.md

 #### Real-time embedded applications example

-With seqential execution the co-operative scheduling of tasks within a process can be modeled.
+With sequential execution, the co-operative scheduling of tasks within a process can be modeled.
 The trigger condition is used to periodically activate the process which will then execute all callbacks in a pre-defined order.
 Data will be communicated using the LET-semantics.
-Every Executor is executed in its own tread, to which an appropriate priority can be assigned.
+Every Executor is executed in its own thread, to which an appropriate priority can be assigned.

 In the following example, the Executor is setup with 4 handles.
 We assume a process has three subscriptions `sub1`, `sub2`, `sub3`.
 The sequential processing order is given by the order as they are added to the Executor.
 A timer `timer` defines the period.
-The `trigger_one` with the paramter `timer` is used, so that whenever the timer is ready, all callbacks are processed.
+The `trigger_one` with the parameter `timer` is used, so that whenever the timer is ready, all callbacks are processed.
 Finally the data communication semantics LET is defined.
 ```C
 #include "rcl_executor/let_executor.h"